 Rates: Adults – $125, Ages 11-18 – $75, Ages 10 or under – free but most cover entrance fees.
 All children under 16 must be accompanied by an adult.
 Does not include dinner.
 Payment is by cash, check if you are registering early enough, or if you prefer, book online for an additional fee.

-You will have time before the sunset to explore the grounds, the buildings, and the beautiful rock formations.
+You will have time before the sunset to explore the grounds, the buildings, and the dramatic rock formations.
 The tower might be available to tour (operated independently by the American Lighthouse Foundation), as well as the Fishermen’s Museum next door.
 Here you’ll find displays and artifacts chronicling the area’s maritime heritage.
 You will depart from the Lighthouse approximately a half hour after sunset.

 Once we are all together we will begin with camera handling tips, review of your menu settings, and a discussion on exposure.
 We’ll set out to explore a nearby harbor and small fishing village.
 Your ‘Lessons on Location’ will begin with framing and composition, and general demonstrations on seeing.

 We will have an early dinner at a waterfront location followed by a journey back to the lighthouse for the early evening light of sunset.